Cubical model categories and quasi-categories: From quasi-categories to enriched categories

 Since the category $\Delta$ is a full subcategory of the category $\cato$, this provides us with a cosimplicial object in $\catoE$, that is

 that we refer to using the notation $n \mapsto [n]$.

-\begin{thm} Let $\catE$ be a monoidal model category and suppose that the category $\catoE$ has a categorical model structure.
-Then, for any Reedy cofibrant replacement $F$ of the cosimplicial $\catE$-enriched category $n \mapsto [n]$, the nerve $F^!$ is homotopy coherent. \end{thm}
+\begin{theorem} Let $\catE$ be a monoidal model category and suppose that the category $\catoE$ has a Dwyer-Kan model structure.
+Then, for any Reedy cofibrant replacement $F$ of the cosimplicial $\catE$-enriched category $n \mapsto [n]$, the nerve $F^!$ is homotopy coherent (that is the adjunction $F_!\dashv F^!$ is a Quillen adjunction). \end{theorem}

 Note first that the fact that $F$ is Reedy cofibrant implies that the functor $F_!: \sSet \to \catoE$ preserves cofibrations.
 So, it suffices to check that it preserves weak equivalences.
 One way to prove it is to show that the functor $F_!$ sends the maps